-According to the Federal Statistical Office in Switzerland, 40.8% of the resident population over 15 uses English once a week.
+According to a recent Language, Religion and Culture Survey carried out by the Federal Statistical Office in Switzerland, 40.8% of the resident population over 15 uses English once a week.
 This goes to show just how widespread the English language is in Swiss communication.

 There is another part of Switzerland that has taken a liking to English, for a number of reasons: the media.
 Some media outlets mainly use English as a way to bring down costs, by delivering their message in only one language instead of four.
 Given that most of them usually presented their TV advertisements in at least two of the national languages, it is easy to see how using English would make it more cost-effective and less time-consuming.

 However, even though some media outlets embrace English, the majority of Swiss media mainly use Swiss German and French as their primary languages.

 There is no doubt that the English language is a highly important part of the business world in Switzerland.
 The English influence is mostly due to the fact that it makes international communications easier.
 Even local business communication is made easier via English.
 Since Swiss businesses use three of its four national languages—German, French, and Italian—it makes sense for English to be used as a common ground between them.